Ray-Tracing-Systems/kernel_slicer/README.md

 The goal of this project is to increase developer productivity when porting CPU code to Vulkan which is time consuming work in general.
 This means cross platform for C++ developers providing them at the same time ability to use any existing and any perspective HW featues of GPUs.
 We did this by accelerating/simplifying software development in Vulkan.
 Our conept is to provide quick transition from HW-agnostic C++ to GPU version of the same algorithm which can be automated for more than 90% (Fig. 2).
-The remaining 10% are written by hand and can use any desire HW extensions which, for example, are not supported by kernel_slicer yet.
+The remaining 10% are written by hand and can use any desire HW extensions which, for example, are not supported by the kernel_slicer yet.

 <p align = "center"><img src="images/concept_why.jpg" width = "1081"></p>
 <p align = "center">Fig. 2.
 Purpose and place of our tool among other GPU programming technologies.</p><BR>